dylanfmarquis/PwStrength/README.md

 https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/

-### prettyPasswordExposition
+### prettyPasswordExposure
-prettyPasswordExposition takes the result of passwordExposition, returning a string indicating the exposure of the password.
+prettyPasswordExposure takes the result of passwordExposure, returning a string indicating the exposure of the password.

 ## Disable Automatic Analysis